Pork Sisig: A Crispy & Flavorful Delight – The Ultimate sizzling Filipino appetizer in the Philippines

 - Mayo

-- To prepare Sizzling Hot and Spicy Pork Sisig, begin by thoroughly washing the pig’s face.
+- To prepare Sizzling Hot and Spicy Pork Sisig, begin by thoroughly washing the finely chopped pork.
 In a large pot, combine vinegar, soy sauce, minced garlic, salt, black pepper, water, and paprika, ensuring the pig face is well-soaked in the mixture.

 - Next, place the pot on the stove and bring it to a boil over low heat.
-Allow it to simmer for about 50 minutes, which will enable the pig face and spices to release their flavors.
+Allow it to simmer for about 50 minutes, which will enable the pig face and blend of peppercorns and Maggi black pepper chili flakes to release their medley of spices and generous amounts of garlic flavors.

 - After 50 minutes, carefully remove the pot from the stove.
 Use a sieve to strain the mixture, discarding the liquid that remains.